I never considered getting back with either of my ex’s.

 The drama of the yoyo relationship…

 Many people break up and reconcile.
 Break up and reconcile.
 Break up and reconcile.
 These relationships can be quite dramatic, and in fact for some the very chaos of that pattern can be addictive.
-You can become so accustomed to life being full of traumatic, angry good-byes and reckless, seductive hello’s that a more normal relationship seems boring.
+You can become so accustomed to life being full of traumatic, angry good-byes and reckless, seductive reunions that a more stable, healthy relationship seems boring in its wake.

 And you’re likely to exhaust the energies of friends and family who watch you do this over and over.